CAlex-Wilson/FlatlineDDNS/README.md

   - **Status**:  Beta, v1.0, [CHANGELOG](CHANGELOG.md).

 **Notable Feautures**:
-- Add an unlimited number of Google Domains.\
+- Add an unlimited number of Google Domains.<br/>
-- Enable and disable Domains at any time.\
+- Enable and disable Domains at any time.<br/>
-- Update multiple domains at once.\
+- Update multiple domains at once.<br/>
-- Receive detailed repsonse codes on every update.\
+- Receive detailed repsonse codes on every update.<br/>
-- Windows Task Tray on minimize.\
+- Windows Task Tray on minimize.<br/>
-- Force updates at any time.\
+- Force updates at any time.<br/>
-- See when updates and syncs occur.\
+- See when updates and syncs occur.<br/>
-- Edit domain information at any time.\
+- Edit domain information at any time.<br/>

 **Screenshots**: